ischang/writing_portfolio/docs/contact.md

 ---
 # ![GOOD RACOON](assets/raccoon.png){  width="50" } &nbsp; contact

-Just in case you wanted to drop a line or send a description of your dog/cat/ferret/parakeet/raccoon:
+just in case you wanted to drop a line or send a description of your dog/cat/ferret/parakeet/raccoon:

 <div style="font-size:80%">
 	<span style="color:red;">*</span> indicates a required field.